AED.US Strives to Increase AED Placement and Awareness

 - Submit the picture, video, and summary to our team at email@example.com.

-To be eligible for selection, students must submit an application by the appropriate deadline:
+To be eligible for selection, students must apply by the appropriate deadline:

 - Fall Semester: July 1st